lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 29.49\% of the human genome is made up of pseudogenes, most (but not all) of which are non-functional (either not transcribed or transcribed levels too low for functionality).

 **GULO** (L-gulonolactone oxidase): GULO is mostly conserved across the animal kingdom, with a similar gene GLDH appearing in other eukaryotes.
 It encodes for the enzyme synthesising vitamin C (ascorbic acid) from L-gulono-γ-lactone (in turn from glucose).
 However, in haplorhines (tarsiers, monkeys, apes: including humans), GULO has been broken by a point deletion (frame shift) mutation in exon 10, so we have to source our own vitamin C from our diet (or die from scurvy).
-GULO has also been lost independently in the bat genus *Pteropus*, the domestic guinea pig (*Cavia porcellus*) and possibly the pika (*Ochotona princeps*), all broken in different ways.
+GULO has also been lost independently in the bat genus *Pteropus*, the domestic guinea pig (*Cavia porcellus*) and possibly the pika (*Ochotona princeps*), all of which are monophyletic groups and all are broken in different ways (parsimonious).

 In ([Mansueto & Good, 2024](https://link.springer.com/article/10.1007/s00239-024-10165-0)), it is shown that chromosome 8 (containing GULO) underwent inversion in the haplorhine lineage, but that this did not affect the functionality of GULO.
 When the pseudogene was formed, the mutation rate increased significantly, indicating loss of a selective pressure, such that the Neanderthal GULO differs from the *Homo sapiens* GULO by four SNPs.